RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Scrape**

-Opens the single-game scraper, which is explained [above](USERGUIDE-DEV.md#single-game-scraper) in this guide.
+Opens the single-game scraper.
 The _Y_ button can also be used as a shortcut to start the scraper without having to navigate to this button.

 **Save**